MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 Don't use this parameter with the Certificate or CertificateFilePath parameters.

-**Note**: The CertificateThumbprint parameter is only supported on Windows operating systems.
+**Note**: The CertificateThumbprint parameter is supported only in Microsoft Windows.

 For more information about CBA, see [App-only authentication for unattended scripts in the EXO V2 module](https://aka.ms/exov2-cba).